Jimmyl6413/game-of-life/circumstances/fired2.md

 # Fired!

-Looks lke you got fired for not giving 110% effort into your job...
+Looks like you got fired for not giving 125% effort into your own job!

 [New way to make money](invest.md)